teodororicciardello/fillTree/README.md

 This repo contains an exercise code for a web Crawler written in Javascript using Nginx as web proxy.
 As data structure it has been chosen a tree (non binary) to leverage existing algorithms to populate and traverse the data structure.
 Nginx has been used both as a proxy and as a webserver to host the application.

-During the implementation some limitations has been introduced:
+During the implementation some limitations has been decided:
 - some common internal links that doesn't contain the domain (e.g. "/about") has been stored ayway as external links (prefixing the domain as necessary)
 - For simplicity only images has been considered as static content
 - links are matched using http scheme in the content of the page (even if the page itself could be https)